hopetambala/SI664-docs/sql/mysql_create_database.md

 populated with row data.
 In the example below `genre`, `platform`, `publisher` and `rating` tables are required.

-Create a temporary table (e.g., `temp_game`) that will serve as a temporary home flat file source data that specifies from one column to the next the entity relationships that you have chosen to model.
+Create a temporary table that will serve as a temporary home for the flat file source data that specifies from one column to the next the entity relationships that you have chosen to model.

 ```mysql
 CREATE TEMPORARY TABLE temp_game (